synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Scan Farm Database Requirements

 The Scan Farm feature depends on a PostgreSQL database supporting versions 12 to 15, including all minor versions.
-Synopsys recommends using a DBaaS (database as a service) database.
+Black Duck recommends using a DBaaS (database as a service) database.
 Configure your PostgreSQL database by reserving 1 CPU core and 2 GB RAM.
 The recommended database volume size is 5GB.

 ### Scan Farm Cache Requirements